Join

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Kentwell Hall is a historic Tudor estate located in Suffolk, offering a variety of attractions and events throughout the year.
-Below is a detailed summary of its opening times and events:
+Kentwell Hall, located in the Suffolk village of Long Melford, offers a variety of attractions and events throughout the year.
+Below is a detailed summary of the opening times and events:

 General Opening Times